Action Sports Cinematography: What Skating Teaches Us About Filming Sports

 Brands like:

-built their identities around movement, culture, and authenticity.
-These brands understand that how something feels matters more than just what it is.
+These brand built their identities around movement, culture, and authenticity.
+They understand that how something feels, more than just what it is.

 That same philosophy applies to: